 It’s really cool how useful corn is.
-We use the husk for art (the kids make dolls and such), the silk for corn silk tea, the corn as food, we give the cob to the chickens as a snack., and I leave the plant in the garden as mulch.
+We use the husk for art (the kids make dolls and such), the silk for “corn hair tea” (as my kids call it), the corn as food, we give the cob to the chickens as a snack., and I leave the plant in the garden as mulch.
 We use every bit of it!

 How to Make Corn Silk Tea…

 Corn silk is the “hair” that you find under the husk of the corn.
 The stringy stuff can be used fresh or dried (I’ll show you how I dry it in a minute).
 It will change its color and darken a little bit if you decide to dry it but it will hold for a long long time.

 Corn Silk Tea Benefits?

 Corn silk is high in potassium, therefore, has a diuretic effect on the urinary system.
 In other words, it promotes the production of urine which means it makes you pee, a lot.